sinai-dev/sinai-dev.github.io/Custom/ItemVisuals.md

 ## In Unity Editor

-<b>Important note:</b>
-* You must use the same version of the Unity Editor that Outward uses to build your asset bundles.
-* Currently, this is <b>[Unity 2018.4.8](https://download.unity3d.com/download_unity/9bc9d983d803/Windows64EditorInstaller/UnitySetup64-2018.4.8f1.exe)</b>.
+!> <b>Note:</b> You must use the same version of the Unity Editor that Outward uses to build your asset bundles.
+Currently, this is <b>[Unity 2018.4.8](https://download.unity3d.com/download_unity/9bc9d983d803/Windows64EditorInstaller/UnitySetup64-2018.4.8f1.exe)</b>.

 First, make sure you are familiar with the [AssetBundle Workflow](https://docs.unity3d.com/Manual/AssetBundles-Workflow.html) in the Unity Editor as well as working with [SL Pack AssetBundles](SL-Packs#assetbundles).